What are artificial sweeteners?

 Have you tried a flavored Neocate formula yet?
 How did you like the taste?
 We always enjoy hearing from you!

 Rob McCandlish is a registered dietitian nutritionist (RDN) who joined the Nutricia team in 2010.
-He has years of experience at Nutricia following food allergy research, working with Neocate products, talking with Neocate families and learning about the science behind Neocate and food allergies.
-Rob has two nephews who both used Neocate for their cow milk allergies!
+McCandlish, has years of experience at Nutricia following food allergy research, working with Neocate products, talking with Neocate families and learning about the science behind Neocate and food allergies.
+He has two nephews who both used Neocate for their cow milk allergies!